MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Kiosk-Mode/Browser-Support.md

 ## Microsoft Edge Kiosk Mode

-> Available starting in Windows 10 IoT Enterprise 2021 LTSC
+> Available for LTSC starting in [Windows 10 IoT Enterprise 2021 LTSC](/windows/iot/product-family/what's-new-in-windows-10-iot-enterprise-21h2)

 [Microsoft Edge kiosk mode](/deployedge/microsoft-edge-configure-kiosk-mode) offers two lockdown experiences of the browser so organizations can create, manage, and provide the best experience for their customers.
 The following lockdown experiences are available: